 Lenoir-Rhyne recognizes the following breaks and holidays affecting dorm residents: Christmas and Spring Break.
-Residents of Beam Hall who need to remain on campus during a break because of University-related activity or extenuating circumstances must complete a "Permission to Remain on Campus" form and obtain approval from the Columbia Lead Housing Coordinator.
+Residents of Beam Hall who need to remain on campus during a break because of University-related activity or extenuating circumstances must complete a "Permission to Remain on Campus" form and obtain approval from the Columbia Business Office.
 These forms are available in the Portal.
-Break opening and closing times are posted in the hall.